-Subject to applicable law and our articles of association, we may purchase our own shares if: (i) in the case of an open-market purchase, authority to make the market purchase has been given by an ordinary resolution of our shareholders; or (ii) in the case of an off-market purchase, authority has been given by a special resolution.
-However, the guidance from the Association of British Insurers is that authority to repurchase shares on market should be given by special resolution.
+Subject to applicable law and our articles of association, we may purchase our own shares if (a) in the case of an open-market purchase, authority to make the market purchase has been given by an ordinary resolution of our shareholders or; (b) in the case of an off-market purchase, authority has been given by a special resolution.
+However, we intend to comply with the guidance of the Association of British Insurers that authority to repurchase shares should be given by special resolution.
 We can only repurchase our own shares out of distributable reserves or the proceeds of a new issuance of shares made for the purposes of funding the repurchase.

-We have entered into agreements with the Dutch Revenue Service regarding the Dutch tax consequences of the repurchase of both Class A ordinary shares and Class B ordinary shares.
-Accordingly, we will consider such Dutch tax consequences if and when it decides to repurchase ordinary shares.
+Royal Dutch Shell has entered into agreements with the Dutch Revenue Service regarding the Dutch tax consequences of the repurchase of both Class A ordinary shares and Class B ordinary shares.
+Accordingly, Royal Dutch Shell will consider such Dutch tax consequences if and when it decides to repurchase ordinary shares.
 See "Taxation - Dutch Taxation - Dutch taxation of Ordinary Shares and ADRs - Withholding tax on dividend payments."

-Shareholders' pre-emptive rights
+Shareholders' preemptive rights

-Under the U.K. Companies Act 1985 of England and Wales (the "Companies Act 1985"), if we propose to issue for cash:
+Under the Companies Act, if we propose to issue for cash:

-- equity securities (which are securities carrying a right to participate in dividends or capital beyond a specified amount); or - rights to subscribe for or convert into equity securities, they must be offered first to each person who holds equity securities on the same or more favorable terms in proportion to those securities which is as nearly as practicable equal to the proportion in nominal value of the equity securities held by him/her to the aggregate issued equity securities.
+- equity securities (which are securities carrying a right to participate in dividends or capital beyond a specified amount); or - rights to subscribe for or convert into equity securities, they must be offered first to each person who holds equity securities on the same or more favorable terms in proportion to those securities which is as nearly as practicable equal to the proportion in nominal value of the equity securities held by him or her to the aggregate issued equity securities.
 These pre-emption rights can be disapplied by a special resolution passed by shareholders in a general meeting, either generally or specifically, for a maximum period not exceeding five years.

 Subject to applicable law and our articles of association, any equity shares issued by us for cash must first be offered to existing shareholders in proportion to their existing holdings (the shareholders' pre-emption rights).
-Both the Companies Act 1985 and the Listing Rules allow for the disapplication of the shareholders' pre-emption rights.
-The pre-emption rights may be waived by a special resolution of the shareholders, either generally or specifically, for a maximum period not exceeding five years.
+Both the Companies Act and the Listing Rules allow for the disapplication of the shareholders' pre-emption rights may be waived by a special resolution of the shareholders, either generally or specifically, for a maximum period not exceeding five years.